 Judge Trotter found him public defender eligible and assigned the Churchill County Public Defender’s Office to represent him.
 Sommer said that Rodriguez-Martinez scored a zero on the risk assessment conducted by Churchill County Court Services and requested that he be released on his own recognizance (OR).

-Senior Deputy District Attorney Chelsea Sanford opposed an OR release, stating that the nature of the crime itself presented a risk to the community and children.
+Senior Deputy District Attorney Chelsea Sanford opposed an OR release, stating that the nature of the offense itself presented a risk to the community and children.

-Rodriguez-Martinez agreed to appear for all court hearings.
-Judge Trotter granted his release, subject to the conditions that he have no contact with the victim, no missed court appearances, weekly contact with counsel, and no new criminal violations.
-Should Rodriguez-Martinez violate these conditions, he will be returned to custody and face a cash-only bail of $450,000.
+Judge Trotter ordered Rodriguez-Martinez’s release on his own recognizance, without bail, under the conditions that he have no contact with the victim, no missed court appearances, weekly contact with his attorney, and no new criminal violations.

 Sanford clarified for the record that Rodriguez-Martinez would not be subject to Court Services supervision, which the court confirmed.